jonchung1205/ES2-Air-Quality-Final-Project/README.md

 Other aspects of the project include:
   - Statistical tests
-    - Determine whether or not the trends were statistically significant between years
+    - Determining whether or not the trends are statistically significant between years
-    - Determine whether or not contaminant concentrations were significant across boroughs
+    - Determining whether or not contaminant concentrations are significant across boroughs
-    - Determine whether or not there was a correlation between contaminant concentration and seasonal changes
+    - Determine whether or not there is a correlation between contaminant concentration and seasonal changes

   - Spatial Analysis
-    - Divide boroughs based on latitude and longitude
+    - Dividing boroughs based on latitude and longitude
-    - Visualize contamination concentrations using geoscatter
+    - Visualizing contamination concentrations using geoscatter